wistia/wistia-open-docs/_posts/customizing-your-video.md

 {% post_image hashed_id: '90f3b0e1802a37c92d3746bec2935363c483b05c', class: 'float_right', width: 300 %}

+### A Note About Autoplay on Mobile Devices

+Many cell networks have restrictions in place around autoplay videos.
+Since many mobile phone users are on designated data limits, it's a violation of certain regulations to force autoplay.
+(Nobody likes using too much data!)

+This means that your videos will autoplay great in a desktop environment, but a user will have to click the play button on a mobile device.

 ### Annotation Link

 An annotation link is a great option to notify your viewers without interrupting